Let's assume an adrenal tumor has been confirmed with either blood testing, imaging, or both. Two questions must be answered next:

 While only approximately 15% of canine Cushing’s syndrome patients have adrenal tumors, half of them will have benign tumors and half will have malignant ones.
 The choice of therapy may well depend on which one the patient has.

 If imaging has not yet been performed, this is the time to do so.
 Chest radiographs will be important as malignant adrenal tumors tend to spread to the chest.
 If such spread is seen, the tumor can be assumed to be malignant.
-Absence of such findings does not mean the tumor is benign.
-Ultrasound of the stomach, if this has not already been done, (or even CT scanning, MRI imaging, or nuclear medicine scanning) will be needed to determine the size of the tumor, and to check for invasion of local abdominal tissues (especially in the liver).
+Absence of such findings, however, does not mean the tumor is benign.
+Ultrasound of the abdomen, if this has not already been done, (or even CT scanning, MRI imaging, or nuclear medicine scanning) will be needed to determine the size of the tumor, and to check for invasion of local abdominal tissues (especially in the liver).

 Between evaluation of the chest and the abdomen, it may be possible to non-invasively determine if the tumor is malignant.
 It should be noted that the absence of tumor spread does not mean that the tumor is benign.
 If there is obvious spread to other organs, medical management is the only meaningful hope for the patient.
 Discuss with your veterinarian whether a referral to an oncologist for the most current medication plan is in your pet's best interest.

-What if Imaging Fails to Confirm that the Tumor is Malignant?
+What if Imaging Fails to Confirm That the Tumor Is Malignant?

 As mentioned, it is not possible to say that the tumor is benign simply because tumor spread has not been detected.
 Still, no evidence of spread is about as close to determining that the tumor is benign as we can get without actually obtaining tissue samples.
 If the adrenal tumor is benign, there is an excellent chance for complete recovery if the tumor is surgically removed.
 The smaller the tumor, the easier the surgery, though the surgery involves delicate tissue in a difficult area.

-What if Imaging Indicates the Tumor is Malignant?
+What if Imaging Indicates the Tumor Is Malignant?

 If there is obvious tumor spread, surgery may be too risky.
 The decision to proceed with medical therapy will depend on how debilitated the patient is, and the degree of tumor spread versus the severity of the clinical signs of Cushing's disease.
 Relief, but not cure, of the clinical signs may be achieved by removing part of the tumor.
 Medical management with trilostane or with high doses of lysodren would be fair alternatives.

-What you Should Know about Surgery
+What You Should Know About Surgery

-- Removing the adrenal gland is a relatively difficult surgery and may be best left to surgeons who perform this surgery with some regularity.
+- Removing the adrenal gland is a relatively difficult surgery and may be best left to board surgeons who perform this surgery with some regularity.
 (The adrenal gland is located between the aorta, which is the body's largest artery; the renal artery and vein, which are the sole blood supply to the kidney; and the phrenicoabdominal artery.
 This vascular area is half-jokingly referred to by surgeons as the Bermuda triangle.
 Surgery here is not for the inexperienced.)
 Removing an adrenal tumor is generally considered to be one of the most difficult surgeries in veterinary practice.

 - Risk of bleeding is higher for larger tumors, especially if they are malignant and have invaded local structures.
 It is quite possible that the full extent of such invasion will not be apparent prior to surgery.